ndleah/python-mini-project/README_TEMPLATE.md

 ![Star Badge](https://img.shields.io/static/v1?label=%F0%9F%8C%9F&message=If%20Useful&style=style=flat&color=BC4E99)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)

-# Script Title
+# Título do script

-Add a jpeg/png/gif file here if applicable
+Adicione um arquivo jpeg/png/gif aqui, se aplicável

 <!--An image is an illustration for your project, the tip here is using your sense of humour as much as you can :D